-Check the condition of the power fuse clips (Fig. 61) and the insulated housing.
+Check the condition of the power fuse clips, mounting hardware, bus stabs and insulating bases.
 Any deterioration of these components requires replacement of the damaged parts.

 TERMINALS AND INTERNAL CONDUCTORS

 Indication of arcing damage or overheating, or both, such as discoloration and melting of insulation, requires replacement of the damaged parts.